 Kongs are one of the safest chews to give a dog, as they are made from natural rubber, are too large to swallow and are a good size to hold onto with their paws.
 Most people only think of smearing a bit of peanut butter inside, but you can be creative with other whole food Kong fillings to make them last longer and be even more appealing.
 (We don’t love the ingredients in the commercial fillings).
-Moist foods like plain yogurt, cooked sweet potato, a little cultured cottage cheese, banana, unsweetened applesauce, Green Juju or other finely minced greens/veggies, part of her regular serving of kibble (softened in water , fermented raw goat’s milk, or bone broth) can be stuffed into the Kong and frozen to make them last much longer.
+Moist foods like plain yogurt, cooked sweet potato, a little cultured cottage cheese, banana, unsweetened applesauce, canned dog food, Green Juju or other finely minced greens/veggies, part of her regular serving of kibble can be stuffed into the Kong and frozen to make them last much longer ((you can soften it first in either water, fermented raw goat’s milk, or bone broth).

 – Pick out a Kong that’s big enough for your dog’s tongue to reach inside and lick out the fillings.

-– If you have a puppy, pick out a bigger one knowing they will grow into it but don’t load them up with a full big Kong’s worth of food.
+– If you have a puppy, pick out a bigger one knowing they will grow into it but don’t load it all the way up with a full big Kong’s worth of food.
 It might be too much food.
 Remember that food can stimulate the need to poop for your puppy, so if you feed with a Kong in a crate, check on them before too long to take them out for a potty.

 – For hard-chewing dogs, the black colored Kongs are even stronger than the red color.